 Business ecosystems are based on combined companies and their value chains.
 They create and/or deliver a complete solution by means of a product and/or service.
 This is done by establishing which are the most beneficial channels.
 For example, companies within the ecosystem and coordinating all these contributors to create the end solution.
 Usually there is one core company or facilitator at the heart of this type of ecosystem.
 There job is to act as a project office and managing the ecosystem.
 This makes things much easier for the end client.
 By working with the core company you get full access to the ecosystem and expertise it provides.

 The Core Company

 Think about buying a brand new car.
 There is not just the company that designs the car and one that sells the car.
 There is a company for each piece of the car.
 One sells the upholstery for the interior, one sells the software, the sensors, the engine etc. etc. That itself is an ecosystem.
 But you don’t go directly to each key player and then turn around to build the car yourself.
 No. You go to the car dealership.

 The car dealership will work with you to ensure that you are getting exactly what you want.
-They will keep your budget in mind and let you know if something you want will bring you over budget and they will keep on top of things to ensure the manufacturing goes smoothly.
-Their main concern is to make sure you as their client get the car you want, within the budget you set and in the agreed upon time frame.
+They will keep your budget in mind and let you know if something you want will bring you over budget.
+They will keep on top of things to ensure the manufacturing goes smoothly.
+Their main concern is to make sure you as their client get the car you want.
+And to ensure it is within the budget.

 It’s as simple as the salesman saying “Sure.
 We can handle that.
 Come back in 8 weeks and the car will be ready.”
 You come back in 8 weeks to the dealership and TA-DA!
 There is your new beautiful car and you drive away.
 You as the client do not need to deal with the upholstery company, the engine guys, the sensor distributors… none of it.
 You just pay for your car and off you go.